 - Upload a CSV/Excel file to a “contribution folder” (coming soon)

-We plan to accept contributions to the Top 10 2020 during March-May of 2020 for data dating from 2017 to current.
+We plan to accept contributions to the new Top 10 from May to Nov 30, 2020 for data dating from 2017 to current.

 The following data elements are required or optional.